 - A. When there are new RNs, NNU will be afforded the opportunity to make a 60 minute presentation during RN orientation.
-When NNU meets with new RNs during non-duty time, the Department will not be present. - B. The Department will provide NNU with notice of the date, time, and place of the orientation and a list of new RNs including projected work location.
+When NNU meets with new RNs during non-duty time, the Department will not be present.
+Current VA RNs who are newly appointed to a NNOC NNU-VA bargaining unit position will be afforded the opportunity to attend the 60 minute presentation from a Union representative. - B. The Department will provide NNU with notice of the date, time, and place of the orientation and a list of new RNs including projected work location.
 The scheduled starting time of the NNU presentation will be coordinated with the local NNU.
 Any NNU official(s) making the presentation will be allowed official time to make the presentation, if otherwise in a duty status. - C. If a RN misses the scheduled NNU presentation/orientation, NNU will be responsible for coordinating with the Department to provide the RN with the information. - D. NNU officers and/or representatives may introduce themselves to new RNs, including but not limited to, in break rooms, unused patient rooms, nursing stations and the cafeteria.